 How to write recommendations for hemp or cannabis in AGRIAN®

 Proceed to the Recommendation writing interface, select your growing site, and proceed through the steps of recommendation writing, choosing the products of your choice.
-If no commodities show up in the drop-down menu for commodities, it could mean one of two things: 1) the product is not registered for use on that crop, or 2) state or local organizations have deemed the use appropriate for hemp and/or cannabis but the manufacturer has chosen to not display this use in the Agrian system.
+If no commodities show up in the drop-down menu for commodities, it could mean one of two things: 1) the product is not registered for use on that cannabis or hemp crop, or 2) state or local organizations have deemed the use appropriate for hemp crop and/or cannabis but the manufacturer has chosen to not display this use in the Agrian system.

-Agrian is there to help
+Agrian is here to help with hemp farming, start to finish